muhammadjinan/Network-Automation/README.md

 # Network-Automation
-Learn Python just looking at the commands
-#
-Python and Ansible projects done during my Network Automation journey.
-You can learn Python with me just while looking to the command.
+Python and Ansible projects done during my Network Automation journey. \n You can learn Python with me just while looking to the command.
 Watch the difference and understand.